 Management is responsible for the other information.
-The other information comprises the annual report but does not include the financial statements and my auditor's report thereon, which is expected to be made available to me after that date.
+The other information comprises information in the annual report, but does not include the financial statements and my auditor's report thereon.
+The annual report is expected to be made available to me after the date of this auditor's report.